|AUG Leader Login|

 "My group in Dayton, Ohio, is responsible for the company's global holdings.
 I manage the ARCHIBUS system and our internal Corporate web sites covering 194 buildings' mostly leased space: 5.3 million square feet.
 We've had ARCHIBUS 10 years, primarily for space management, planning seating assignments for 25,000 employees … also project management, and will be adding applications.
 I've been Tri-State AUG leader for two and a half years.
 Meetings are usually half technical, half operational: how people are using ARCHIBUS and how they can use it more effectively to solve problems.
 Feedback has been good: It's an effective way to share technical tips, and just getting together is motivational because we can see what others are doing with ARCHIBUS, which helps generate excitement."

 —Randy Dinnison, CFM, Facilities Administration Manager, Reed Elsevier, and Leader, Tri-State ARCHIBUS Users’ Group

 Join the Tri-State AUG (Ohio, Kentucky, Indiana, West Virginia) here (You need not work in the Tri-State area to participate)

 - Consider rotating meeting locations to share the responsibility of hosting meetings among various users.
 Rotation also provides users a chance to peek behind the scenes at other facilities.

 - Training, user case studies, and Tips & Tricks are popular meeting topics, and breakout groups a popular format.
-Your local Business Partner(s) also may be able to help schedule informational sessions and meeting venues.
+Local Business Partners also may be able to help schedule informational sessions and meeting venues.

-- Consider offering cross-registration privileges with other area groups, such as users’ groups for AutoCAD, IFMA, CoreNet Global, and ESRI, to add to members' knowledge base and increase group membership.
+- Consider offering cross-registration privileges with other area groups, such as Users’ Groups for AutoCAD and Esri, to add to members' knowledge base and increase group membership.